quickapps/docs/en/developers/search-api.rst

     // get all nodes containing `this phrase` and created by `JohnLocke` "this phrase" author:JohnLocke

-You must define in your Table an operator method and register it into this behavior under the ``author`` name, a full working example may look as follow:
+You can define in your table an operator method and register it into this behavior under the `author` name, a full working example may look as follow:

 .. code:: php

-    class Nodes extends Table {
+    class MyTable extends Table {
-        public function initialize(array $config) {
+        public function initialize(array $config)
+        {
             // attach the behavior
             $this->addBehavior('Search.Searchable');